baumhoto/FSBingMapsConnect/README.md

 Most useful if application is running an secondary display (enable Keep FS window focused) or on another PC (enable Keep display on).
 See below for instruction howto configure SimConnect for this.

 Windows Maps:
+* Windows Maps uses Bing Maps Data thus data is naturally more aligned with World in Flight Simulator.
+Current Position is center of the Map as placing a pin is not possible.

 ![image](https://github.com/baumhoto/FSBingMapsConnect/blob/main/assets/windowsmap.jpg)

 Google Earth Pro:
+* Google Earth Pro allows to set a pin at the current location but only supports Aerial view.
 ![image](https://github.com/baumhoto/FSBingMapsConnect/blob/main/assets/googleearth.jpg)